oracle/pgql-lang/pages/pgql-1.3-spec.md

 ### CEIL or CEILING

-The CEIL and CEILING functions round the specified number up, and return the smallest number that is greater than or equal to the specified number.
+The `CEIL` (or `CEILING`) function rounds the specified number up and returns the smallest number that is greater than or equal to the specified number.
-The function returns the same datatype as the numeric datatype of the argument.
+The output value will have the same data type as the input value.

 The syntax is: